CTMQ

 I’ve only just now realized that I’ve been to several of these Top 10’s more than once.
 I often write that there’s just no way I can revisit museums, and yet… I have.
 The Barker Museum eased up on their “No Pictures” policy between my visits – which was the main reason for my second visit.

 Anyway, I love this place.
-Unassuming at first, the museum extends across a few buildings and contains so much comic, cartoon, and character history it boggles the mind.
+Unassuming at first, the expansive museum contains so much comic, cartoon, and character history it boggles the mind.
 Everything from my childhood.
 And my parents’ childhood.
 And my sons’ childhood.
 Which are a lot of childhood years to cover.

 There is a TON of stuff crammed in here at the Cheshire museum and you certainly don’t need to be a comic book nerd to enjoy it.
-Source: Non-comic book nerd who took his non-comic book nerd wife.
+Source: Non-comic book nerd who took his non-comic book nerd wife and enjoyed it.

 6. Griswold Inn Art Collection, Essex